 What Is An Inflammation?

 Inflammation is a reaction of the body to tissue damage or to external stimuli, such as bacteria or viruses.
-The site of the inflammation often feels warm and can turn red, painful.
-Swollen.
-If there is no infection, we call it a ‘sterile’ inflammation.
+The site of the inflammation often feels warm and can turn red, painful, or swollen.
+If there is no infection, we call it a ‘sterile' inflammation.

-Such inflammation can be caused.
-Example, by overburdening.
+Such inflammation can be caused, for example, by overburdening.
 In addition, a distinction is made between acute and chronic inflammation.
-Acute inflammations are often painful.
-Usually only last for a short time.
+Acute inflammations are often painful, but usually only last for a short time.

-Chronic inflammations are usually less severe.
-Last longer or are even permanent.
-These types of inflammations aren't something you'd want to treat with over-the-counter anti-inflammatory drugs over the long term.
+Chronic inflammations are usually less severe, but last longer or are even permanent.
+These types of inflammations are not something you would want to treat with over-the-counter anti-inflammatory drugs over the long term.

 How Do Inflammations Start?